Singularity Containers

 #SBATCH --ntasks=1 # Total number of tasks over all nodes, max 64*nodes

-singularity exec /storage/singularity/container.sif ./mycode.sh
+singularity exec /storage/singularity/your_container.sif ./mycode.sh

 #!/bin/bash